-(d) Short-Term Investments
+(c) Investments

-The Company adopted Statement of Financial Accounting Standards (SFAS) No. 115, Accounting for Certain Investments in Debt and Equity Securities, effective July 1, 1994.
+The Company adopted Statement of Financial Accounting Standards (SFAS) No. 115, ACCOUNTING FOR CERTAIN INVESTMENTS IN DEBT AND EQUITY SECURITIES, effective July 1, 1994.
 The adoption of SFAS No. 115 had no material effect on the Company's financial position or results of operations.

 Under SFAS No. 115, securities purchased to be held for indefinite periods of time, and not intended at the time of purchase to be held until maturity, are classified as available-for-sale securities.
 Securities classified as available-for-sale are required to be recorded at market value in the financial statements.
 Unrealized gains and losses have been accounted for as a separate component of stockholders' equity.
-Investments held as of March 31, 1996 consist of money market investment funds of \$42,000.
+Available for sale investments as of June 30, 1996 are as follows (in thousands):